5 safety tips for generators

 As well as offering continuity of power when faults and disruptions affect electricity from the grid, generators also give businesses the opportunity to power up their equipment – anywhere, any time.

 Safety is paramount to operating any electrical equipment.
-Whether you’re using generators or inverter generators, or you require a portable generator or a large skid-mounted generator – here are five top tips to help you stay safe.
+Whether you’re using generators or inverter generators, or you require a generator under 50kVA, a generator over 50kVA or a hybrid generator– here are five top tips to help you stay safe.

 When generators burn fuel to produce electricity, carbon monoxide (CO) is released into the air.
 Often referred to as “silent killer”, this odourless and colourless gas can’t be seen, smelled, tasted or heard.